Multilingualism

 For selected layouts only

-All layouts that can be selected are listed here.
+All available layouts are displayed here.

-Move the currently selected layout from one list to the other.
+Moves the currently selected layout from one list to the other.

-Modify the order of the layouts in the list.
+Changes the order of the layouts in the list.

 -